apache/drill-site/_docs/en/sql-reference/sql-commands/087-set-operators.md

 # INTERSECT and EXCEPT

 **Introduced in release: 1.21**
 The INTERSECT and EXCEPT operators respectively compute the set intersection and the set difference of their two arguments.
-As with the UNION operator, duplicate records are auotmatically removed from the result set.
+As with the UNION operator, duplicate records are automatically removed from the result set.

 ## Syntax